Plans & Pricing

 FAQs

-A mid-contract price rise happens when you’re still within your agreed minimum term (for example, 12 months or 24 months) and your monthly charge goes up even though you haven’t upgraded or changed your plan.
-It’s essentially a price increase during your fixed commitment period.
+A mid-contract price rise happens when you are still within your agreed minimum term and your monthly charge goes up even though you have not changed or upgraded your plan.
+It is a price increase during your fixed commitment period.

 Does a price rise mean I can cancel without penalty?

-If I’m on a 30-day rolling SIM-Only plan, am I safe?
+If I am on a 30-day rolling SIM-only plan, am I protected?

 1pMobile SIM Only Deals